Aquaterra adds new manager to expand its Asia-Pacific footprint following regional revenue boost

 Offshore energy engineering solutions provider Aquaterra Energy has added a new manager to its Asia-Pacific (APAC) team to pursue further expansion and growth in the region after its regional revenue doubled on a year-on-year basis.

 Aquaterra Energy announced on Thursday the strategic appointment of David Barber as Australian Country Manager to help drive the company’s expansion in the Asia-Pacific region.
-The firm explained that this appointment follows a significant period of growth in the region, which has seen Aquaterra’s revenue double year-on-year since 2017.
+The firm explains that this appointment follows a significant period of growth in the region, which has seen Aquaterra’s revenue double year-on-year since 2017.

 James Larnder, Managing Director at Aquaterra Energy, remarked: “Dave’s appointment signals our commitment to building our presence within APAC.
 Since establishing our Perth office in 2019, we have secured a number of significant contract wins including a recent multi-million-dollar riser project for a marine vessel owner and operator.
 Now we’re ready to expand into countries such as Malaysia, Vietnam and Indonesia and build on our burgeoning renewables offering, which we see being a key driver of growth.”